Is LifterLMS not sending email notifications when students perform a certain action?

 Scroll down to the Email Settings section and check if the Email To field has the right recipients.

 If it doesn’t have a shortcode, Click on the Merge Codes button to insert the right shortcode.
-When done, click on Update to save your email template.
+When you’re done, click on Update to save your email template.

 Do this for all the LifterLMS engagement emails you have on the website.